kscout/auto-cluster/README.md

 - [Run](#run)

 # Overview
-The kscout.io is currently hosted on temporary OpenShift 4.1 development clusters.
+The [kscout.io](https://kscout.io) site is currently hosted on temporary OpenShift 4.1 development clusters.
 These clusters are automatically deleted after 48 hours.
 As a result a new cluster must be created every 2 days.
 New resources must be deployed to this cluster and the Cloudflare DNS zone for kscout.io must be updated to point to the new cluster.
+Additionally team members must be informed of the new cluster's details so they can update their local toolchains.

 The auto cluster tool automates this entire process.